 Financial controls are critical as they protect the assets and financial position of the company.
-In particular, business owners or board members have a vested interest in protecting their assets.
+In particular, business owners or board members are vested in protecting their assets.

 The separation of duties is an essential concept in accounting.
-Having multiple people involved in each cycle is an essential check and balance.
-More importantly, when two or more people sign off on all money flows and cycles, the temptations for fraud or theft are less likely.
+Having multiple people involved in each cycle is a crucial check and balance.
+More importantly, when two or more people sign off on all money flows and processes, the temptations for fraud or theft are less likely.
 Here are some examples:

 Conduct a proper background check and prescreening before hiring employees or independent contractors.
-For example, if you hire someone who handles money, your policy may be to conduct a criminal background check and credit check.
+For example, hire someone who handles money.
+Your policy may be to conduct a criminal background check and credit check.
 Another example is to verify employment history and speak with past references to confirm the candidates past.

 Implement a reimbursement system for petty cash

-If you are going to accept cash payments, then at least two employees are involved in money flow.
+If you accept cash payments, at least two employees are involved in the money flow.

-Deposits are made daily for cash or checks; even multiple times daily if the amounts exceed a standard balance
+Deposits are made for cash or checks, even multiple times daily if the amounts exceed a standard balance.

 Implement digital payment processing methods

-Allocate funds to separate banking accounts and limit operating accounts where banking information is accessible to customers, vendors, and suppliers.
-Moreover, this limits your exposure to potential hacks or cyber thefts by keeping low balances in your accounts.
+Allocate funds to separate banking accounts and limit operating account balances where banking information is accessible to customers, vendors, and suppliers.
+Moreover, keeping low balances in your accounts limits your exposure to potential hacks or cyber thefts.
 Accordingly, modify the staff that has access to separate accounts.

 Develop fiscal levels of authority for purchasing decisions.
 For example, expenses under $1,000 do not need approval, but supporting documentation must be filed with the manager and submitted to accounting.
 In addition, expenses between $1,000 and $5,000 require manager approval, and any purchase above $5,000 needs VP approval.
 Accordingly, fit the system and authority levels to business needs and limit your exposure to poor decision-making.

-Complete formal policies and procedures for particulars to your business.
+Complete formal policies and procedures for particulars of your business.
 More importantly, ensure you secure consumer/confidential data, safeguard financial information, formalize expenses and approved vendors, and create checks and balances with internal audits.